Browsed by

 Tombs and Cities are the theme amongst gamers this week with the release of Tomb Raider and SimCity dominating proceedings, with EA’s city builder being the star of the show for all the wrong reasons.
 I’ve not personally had any issues with it so far, but I know that lots of people have, please let us know your thoughts on the game, the server issues and EA’s response in the comments.

 There is something else I want to briefly touch on, and it is another issue away from SimCity which has been cropping up on my Twitter feed this week, and that the topic of AdBlock and other ad-blocking extensions in your web browser.
 There are two blogs I would recommend everyone read about this issue, the first is from indie developer CY Reid and the other is on Destructoid.
 Again, I would like to know what people think about ads, ad-blockers and the ads we run here on The Reticule, leave us a comment, Tweet us, leave a comment on Facebook or even email us.
-Enough serious business though, on with the games.
+Enough serious business, on with the games.

 Skylanders Swap Force Eyes Up Toy Market